-The Board of Management regularly, comprehensively and promptly informed the Supervisory Board about all relevant aspects of the intended business policies and other fundamental issues relating to business planning and also provided reasons for any discrepancies between the actual development of business and the plans and targets reported at an earlier date.
-The Board of Management informed the Supervisory Board about the economic performance of the company and the Group including, amongst other things, the profitability of the company (especially the equity), the development of business (especially the revenue and earnings, the net assets, financial position and results of operations, as well as HR development at the company) and the business transactions that could be of significant importance for the profitability or liquidity of the company.
-In addition, the Board of Management informed the Supervisory Board about the risk situation of the Group and individual areas of the Group, corporate strategy and planning, risk management, the internal control system and compliance.
+The Board of Management regularly, comprehensively and promptly informed the Supervisory Board about all relevant aspects of intended business policies and other fundamental issues relating to business planning and also provided reasons for any discrepancies between the actual development of business and the plans and targets reported at an earlier date.
+In addition, the Board of Management informed the Supervisory Board about the economic position of the company and the Group including, amongst other things, the profitability of the company (especially the equity), the development of business (especially the revenue and earnings, the net assets, financial position and results of operations, as well as HR development at the company) and those business transactions that could be of significant importance for the profitability or liquidity of the company.
+In addition, the Board of Management informed the Supervisory Board about the risk situation of the Group and of individual areas of the Group, corporate strategy and planning, risk management, the internal control system and compliance.

 Key topics of the discussions at the plenary meetings of the Supervisory Board

 In the 2019 financial year, the Supervisory Board dealt extensively with verbal and written reports and proposals for resolutions issued by the Board of Management at its seven ordinary meetings on 15 February 2019, 27 March 2019, 7 May 2019, 11 July 2019, 27 September 2019, 7 November 2019 and 4 December 2019, an extraordinary meeting on 7 March 2019 and through two written resolution procedures.
 Furthermore, it requested reports and information from the Board of Management on individual topics, which were comprehensively provided in a timely manner in each case.
 The discussions and resolutions at the plenary meetings of the Supervisory Board focused on the following key issues: